gusaiani/learning-kotlin/README.md

 # Learning Kotlin

-In this repo I learn the fundamentals of Kotlin
+In this repo I learn the fundamentals of Kotlin by following PragProg's [Programming Kotlin](https://pragprog.com/titles/vskotlin/programming-kotlin/).

 ### Run